gotchoices/MyCHIPs/doc/work-hacking.md

 So it may generate errors on the first run if your schema was instantiated by MyCHIPs (as opposed to this manual build method).

-### Schema Browser
-There is a web-based schema browser available.
-To access it:
-- launch the server with the "-w" option;
-- launch a web ui to a similar URL as the admin console with "/wysegi.html" at the end
-- You'll need to export your admin key from the admin UI and then import it into the WyseGI app
-- You should now be browsing the data dictionary

 ### Working on Wylib

 Enter development mode as described [above](#wyatterp-hacking)